bidulechou/ansible-role-test/README.md

 ### Configure Environment

 Because on Windows platform, even if you use _Git Bash_, the `make install` command does not work as expected we must enfoce manuel setup as you see next.
-The bellow code sample will I hope will convince you that normal setup as described in the [Rolespec Documentation](https://github.com/nickjj/rolespec#write-your-first-test-case) _Write Your First Test Case_ section not work on Windows 7 platform:
+The bellow code sample will I hope will convince you that normal setup as described in the [Rolespec Documentation](https://github.com/nickjj/rolespec#write-your-first-test-case) _Write Your First Test Case_ section does not work on Windows 7 platform:

 ```shell